PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 ## Custom shell

-For our first example we went the easy way and used the available `DefaultShell`.
+For our first example we went the easy way and used the available `PhoenixShell`.
 But in some days you'll need to implement your own shell.
 This chapter will give you a short introduction on how a shell is implemented.

 Create a new solution named `MyOwnShell` as described in the _Prerequisites chapter_.